-For 30 years, the What Hi-Fi?
-Sound and Vision Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, with a Product of the Year and Best Buys at a series of price points in every product category.
+For almost 40 years, the What Hi-Fi?
+Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, honouring Product of the Year and Best Buy winners across a huge range of product categories and price points.

 How we test